Bethlehem, North Carolina Weather

 - What is the coldest month in Bethlehem?

-- January is typically coldest, averaging about 40°F.
+- January is Bethlehem's coldest month, averaging about 38°F.

 - When can I start a vegetable garden in Bethlehem?